kayceeDev/library/README.md

 This application was created using vanilla JavaScript, HTML, CSS The main focus was to learn Test driven development using Jest.

-This is a mini application for personal use to help you keep tabs of books you borrow out to friends
+This is a mini application for personal use to help you keep tabs of books you borrow out to friends.
+It uses local storage to store data.

 ### Functionalities